 Struts encourages you to define a single

-contains properties for all of the fields, no matter which page the field
+contains properties for all of the fields, no matter which

 is actually displayed on.

-Likewise, the various pages of the same form should all be submitted to
+Likewise, the various pages of the same form should all be

 the same Action Class.

-If you follow these suggestions, the page designers can rearrange the
+If you follow these suggestions, the page designers can

-fields among the various pages, often without requiring changes to the
+fields among the various pages, often without requiring

 Smaller applications may only need a single ActionForm to service all of its input forms.
 Others applications might use a single ActionForm for each major subsystem of the application.
 Some teams might prefer to have a separate ActionForm class for each distinct input form or workflow.
 How many or how few ActionForms to use is entirely up to you.
 The framework doesn't care.